UPC/ravada/docs/docs/INSTALL_Debian.rst

 This is the guide to install Ravada in Debian Bullseye and Buster.
 It is reccomended you use Buster for better perfomance.

+.. warning:: This package does not work on Debian 12 Bookworm.

 We provide *deb* packages on the `UPC ETSETB repository <http://infoteleco.upc.edu/img/debian/>`__.